iShafkat/INF502/Assignment1.md

 Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```
+I had not used git before.
+But I found git a great tool to store and update softwares developed in my research.

 ```